 10.71.4 Establishing BPE frame anonymization parameter sets

+This subclause describes how an AP MLD and associated non-AP MLD establish the BPE FA parameter set for each EDP epoch for the BPE AP MLD and the non-AP MLD.
+The creation of the CPE FA parameter sets is described in 10.71.3 (Establishing frame anonymization parameter sets).

+The non-AP MLD and AP MLD establish the EDP epochs used for frame anonymization as described in 10.71.8 (BSS Privacy Operations). (#569)

-All associated BPE non-AP MLDs and the BPE AP MLD shall generate EDP BPE frame anonymization parameters for a given EDP epoch by computing a single pseudorandom EDP BPE FA block which is partitioned into a set of EDP BP frame anonymization parameters according to the following tables.
+All associated BPE non-AP MLDs and the BPE AP MLD shall generate (#154) BPE frame anonymization parameters for a given EDP epoch by computing a single pseudorandom (#154) BPE FA block which is partitioned into a set of EDP BP frame anonymization parameters according to the following tables.

 For a given EDP epoch, the EDP FA block shall be generated as:

-EDP_BPE_FA_block = KDF-Hash-Length (PGTK, "EDP BPE frame anonymization", n),
+(#154)BPE_FA_block = KDF-Hash-Length (PGTK, "(#154)BPE frame anonymization", n),

 where